≡ Menu

 Category #2.

-In cases like these, we’ll usually find that these clients may also qualify for a traditional term or whole life insurance policy, provided they don’t also suffer from some other more “significant” pre-existing medical condition which may or may not be related to their Psoriatic Arthritis.
+In cases like these, we’ll usually find that these clients may also qualify for a traditional term or whole life insurance policy, provided they don’t suffer from some other more “significant” pre-existing medical condition that may or may not be related to their Psoriatic Arthritis.
+The only real difference is that these folks may not qualify for a Table A-C rate and may have to settle for a Table rate somewhere between D and H,

 Category #3.